basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Default-Quick-Start.md

     riak-repl add-site 172.16.1.11 9010 Cluster1

-> NOTE: While a Listener needs to be added to each node, only a single Site needs to be added on the Site cluster.
+> While a Listener needs to be added to each node, only a single Site needs to be added on the Site cluster.
 Once connected to the Source cluster, it will get the locations of the rest of the Listeners in the Source cluster.

 ### Verify the Replication Configuration